Pathfinder1996/wrist-roi-extraction/README.md

 ## 📝 Wrist ROI(Region of Interest) Extraction
-Python implementation of the wrist ROI(Region of Interest) extraction algorithm
+Python implementation of the wrist ROI(Region of Interest) extraction algorithm.

 The detailed algorithm design process is documented on pages 31–48 of my master’s thesis: [Master’s thesis link](https://github.com/Pathfinder1996)